 But here’s why, it gives you that buttery taste of Swiss Buttercream, while providing that firm texture of American Buttercream at the same time.

 I’ve used this buttercream on several birthday cakes and as wedding cake frosting and I have had so much success with it.
 It’s also great for piping flowers and has held up pretty well in hot and humid temperatures.

 As proof, I used this recipe on a Wedding back in April 2018.
 It was an outdoor wedding and I set the cake up at the venue an hour before the ceremony, and it wasn’t eaten until 3 hours later at the reception.
 I was so excited because not only did everyone love the cake, but it held together very well the entire time.

 I hope you all will try this recipe because you will not be disappointed.
-You’re practically getting the best or both worlds with this buttercream.
-You can also add gel food coloring and different flavorings such as lemon, strawberry, and etc to it or unsweetened cocoa to make chocolate buttercream.
+You’re practically getting the best or both worlds with this delicious and firm buttercream.
+You can also add gel food coloring and different flavorings such as lemon, strawberry, and etc to it or unsweetened cocoa to make Chocolate Buttercream.